IT-trials/IT-trials.github.io/_posts/2016-07-08-relative-paths-in-scripts.markdown

 ## Pitfalls

   - This works fine from MDT and if you navigate to the file and execute by double clicking.
 However, when I tried to use from PDQ deploy, I found that PDQ copies the .bat down to the target machine and "%~dp0" echos out a useless file path.
-This could be fixed by clicking "copy all files but I'm trying to map a drive to avoid copying several gigabytes of installation media.
+This could be fixed by clicking "copy all files" but I'm trying to map a drive to avoid copying several gigabytes of installation media.